Yogi Ramsuratkumar

 of someone like that.
 They demand something, or get out!

+one.
 Yogi Ramsuratkumar is this great one's name.
-He looks like a beggar.
+He looks like

-He carries a crazy spear, he is in rags, he doesn't bathe and
+a beggar.
+He carries a crazy spear, he is in rags, he doesn't

-yet smells like roses, and look what he has made of himself.
+bathe and yet smells like roses, and look what he has made of

 Will: "He usually changes his clothes about once a year.

-as a beggar, he comes on as a beggar.
-He doesn't have polish on
+dresses as a beggar, he comes on as a beggar.
+He doesn't have

-the outside, except that his eyes and his face are just totally
+polish on the outside, except that his eyes and his face are

-marvellous, totally unbelievable.
-The guy walks like he's walking
+just totally marvellous, totally unbelievable.
+The guy walks

-that Joan, my wife, and I had a very hard time keeping up with
+so rapidly that Joan, my wife, and I had a very hard time keeping

-him physically - and we think that we walk very fast.
-He would
+up with him physically - and we think that we walk very fast.

-just shoot off in one direction, and it would be very difficult
+He would just shoot off in one direction, and it would be very

 "He's unknown to the world, and most of the people around